 Essential reading for female creators, activists and magicmakers

-The Creative Doer book offers a roadmap for women who are hungry for change, who wants to GET GOING going with their creative work, and who are willing to ask a few burning questions:
+The Creative Doer book offers a roadmap for women who are hungry for change, who wants to GET GOING going with their heart’s work, and who are willing to ask a few burning questions:

 In this insightful, no-bullshit guide you’ll learn how to:

 - Claim the time and space you need to do your work.

 - Understand fear and how to roll with it.

-- Learn how to fuel yourself and your work in a way that will change your creative life forever.
+- Learn how to fuel yourself and your work in a way that will change your life forever.